 Enucleation is the process in which the cyst is entirely removed without rupturing the cyst and the total removal of the affected tooth is also done.
 This procedure is especially suitable in small dentigerous cysts.

 If the cyst is large, your oral surgeon can do marsupialization along with enucleation.
 In marsupialization, a cut is done on the wall of the cyst to drain the fluid and then stitches are added to continue the drainage.

 If it is possible for the tooth to be saved and its eruption, your orthodontist will take control of the situation.
 After the cyst is removed by the oral surgeon, orthodontists can manage the eruption of the tooth.

 How to prevent dentigerous cyst?

-Although it is difficult to know when a dentigerous cyst begin to grow, you can still preserve your oral and dental health by regular dental check-ups.
-Your dentist will take X-rays, CT scan or even MRI scanning of your jaw and of the potential location of the dentigerous growth.
+Although it is difficult to know when a dentigerous cyst begins to grow, you can still preserve your oral and dental health by regular dental check-ups.
+Your dentist will take X-rays, CT scan, or even MRI scanning of your jaw and of the potential location of the dentigerous growth.

 Having an impacted wisdom or canine tooth or other teeth that haven’t erupted into your dental arch cry out for more of your attention.
-If you have an unerupted tooth hidden in your jaws and gums, you can prevent risks of dentigerous cyst to the minimum.
-During the radiographic imaging, your dentist will detect the cyst and takes the proper series of actions for the treatment.
+If you have an unerupted tooth hidden in your jaws and gums, see your dentist to prevent risks of developing a cyst to a minimum.
+During the radiographic imaging, your dentist will detect the cyst and take the proper series of actions for the treatment.